nasa/mmt/README.md

 Details can be found on nokogiri's [site](https://nokogiri.org/tutorials/installing_nokogiri.html#macos).

+The libxml gem has also historically caused difficulty because it is a native library.
 If you are having issues installing libxml-ruby (cannot find libxml.h), you may need to configure it with the location of your libxml2 directory.
 You can do a:

     find / -name xmlversion.h